 The goal of this program is to help members of the IEP team identify communication strategies best suited to fairly and constructively respond to dispute, to help improve the communication strategies used overall between parents and the school district, and shape constructive communications going forward when differences arise.

 Who are the facilitators?

-The Bar Association of San Francisco's Panel of Special Education Facilitators (SEF Panel) are certified mediators with the Bar Association's Bay Area Mediation Program who have received 15 hours of specialized training in special education law and the culture of parental and school district relations.
-In addition, the facilitators who serve on the SEF Panel have received specific training in the kinds of complaints parents have brought in the special education context and the frustrations, tensions and culture that can bring about difficulties and complaints.
+The Bar Association of San Francisco's Panel of Special Education Facilitators (SEF Panel) are certified mediators with the Bar Association's Bay Area Mediation Program who receive ongoing professional development relevant to serving SFUSD's families and staff.
+In addition, the facilitators who serve on the Panel have received specific training in the kinds of complaints parents have brought in the special education context and the frustrations, tensions and culture that can bring about difficulties and complaints.

 What are the benefits of participating in ADR?